jxskiss/gopkg/README.md

 Also note that the following packages, which were originally located in this repository, have been moved to standalone repositories:

-1. `base62` is a compact and high performance implementation of base62 algorithm for Golang.
+1. `base62` is a compact and high performance implementation of base62 algorithm for Go.
    It has been moved to https://github.com/jxskiss/base62.

 1. `mcli` is a minimal but very powerful and magic cli library for Go.